Introducing Neuron Runtime 2.x (libnrt.so)#

 If your application is running within a container, and it previously executed

-within the container, you need to re-build your container so it will not include or installaws-neuron-runtime
+neuron-rtdwithin the container, you need to re-build your container, so it will not include or installaws-neuron-runtime.
+See neuron-containers and containers-migration-to-runtime2 for details.

 Troubleshooting#